Why Cultivate Unshakeable Stability?

 While the experience of regular short retreats can be profound and life-changing, I saw how difficult it was to sustain the necessary subtlety – during an active daily life – in practices that were designed to evolve over the course of months and years in a stable retreat environment.

-The key to meaningful retreat practice is to be able to focus entirely on meditation, until it is natural to sit unmoving for many hours at a time.
+As always, the key to meaningful retreat practice is to be able to focus entirely on meditation, until it is natural to sit unmoving for many hours at a time.
 This requires optimization of physical, spiritual, intellectual, and emotional energy, in order to offer greater and greater freedom to access the deeper layers of the mind.
-But for that to take place, it is essential that there be no other demands pulling one's mind away from the practice.
+For that to take place, it is essential that there be no other demands pulling one's mind away from the practice.
+This is the lifestyle I have sought to cultivate over the last few years.

-During this time I remain without formal income.
-Therefore, if you feel drawn to it, I am asking your help to support my basic needs in retreat.
+Even when acting as a spiritual teacher, I remain without formal income and rely on the generosity of donors.
+Therefore, if you feel drawn to it, I would be most grateful for your help to support my basic needs in retreat at Miyo Samten Ling.
 I have already discovered the power of a Circle of Support, in which many people, each offering a modest amount each month, have become directly involved in the purpose and enactment of my practice in solitude.
 Each one of you is included in my heart and daily prayers, as part of our united efforts to benefit our world in so many different ways.

 Please see the Circle of Support page for details on how to make a regular monthly donation that will go directly to cover my personal expenses while in retreat.

-Though I will not be actively working on projects during periods of strict retreat, I am taking two to three months each year to emerge from my hermitage, and to share what I have learned – both as a scholar and as a practitioner – by leading short intensive courses and longer group retreats.
+As before, I will continue to take two to three months each year to emerge from my hermitage, and to share what I have learned – both as a scholar and as a practitioner – by leading short intensive courses and collaborating with Alan Wallace to lead longer group retreats.
+For the forseeable future, these will all be held online.
 If you are interested in hosting such events within your own communities, whether Christian or Buddhist, please write to me from the Contact page.